BDC Hamburger Icon

 Open row

 Small business owners need an efficient, accurate invoicing system to ensure they’re paid promptly.
-The easier it is to set up and send invoices, the better your chances of staying on top of accounts receivable — a task that can make the difference between success and failure.
+The easier it is to set up and send invoices, the better your chances of staying on top of accounts receivable — a task that can make the difference between a business’s success and failure.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Here’s where PayPal Invoicing comes in.
+Here’s where PayPal invoicing comes in.
 Most business owners are already familiar with the ubiquitous payment company but may not know about its robust suite of business tools, including invoicing.
-We’ll provide a detailed look at PayPal Invoicing, including a step-by-step guide on creating invoices quickly and easily.
+We’ll provide a detailed look at PayPal invoicing, including a step-by-step guide on creating invoices quickly and easily.

 Did You Know?Did you know